 2. Time: Cooked pasta is best consumed within a few days.
 As time passes, the pasta will lose its texture, become dry, and develop a stale taste.
 If you notice any discoloration or an off smell, it’s a sign that the pasta is no longer good to eat.

-See also How to cook a beef roast in a dutch oven
+See also How long does it take to cook a pork shoulder

 3. Cross-contamination: When it comes to food safety, cross-contamination is a significant concern.
 If you handle cooked pasta with utensils or hands that have been in contact with raw meat, it can lead to bacterial contamination.
 Always use separate utensils and clean your hands thoroughly to avoid cross-contamination.